aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export CGM to XAML" h2="Export CGM to XAML via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert CGM to XAML within any Java J2SE, J2EE, or J2ME application.
+The process involves two steps, both of which are made simple by the use of Aspose.Total for Java.

+The first step is to export the CGM file to PPTX format.
+This can be done using Aspose.PDF for Java, a powerful PDF Processing API that allows developers to manipulate PDF documents in a variety of ways.
+With Aspose.PDF for Java, developers can easily convert CGM to PPTX with just a few lines of code.

+The second step is to convert the PPTX file to XAML.
+This can be done using Aspose.Slides for Java, a powerful PowerPoint Processing API that allows developers to manipulate PowerPoint presentations in a variety of ways.
+With Aspose.Slides for Java, developers can easily convert PPTX to XAML with just a few lines of code.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert CGM to XAML within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to XAML.
+In summary, Aspose.Total for Java makes it easy for developers to convert CGM to XAML within any Java J2SE, J2EE, or J2ME application.
+By using Aspose.PDF for Java to export the CGM file to PPTX format, and Aspose.Slides for Java to convert the PPTX file to XAML, developers can quickly and easily complete the conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}